top of page

 To this day, Sylvia remains hesitant around humans and vigilant in her observation of the pasture.
 Nothing happens in Sylvia's environment without her knowledge.
 She keeps watch to ensure she and her family are safe at all times.

 Sylvia is one of the smallest herd members, but her presence is large.
 She cares deeply for her family and is their fierce protector.
 Sylvia's ear still bears the hole from her tag, but she is no longer seen as a number.
 She is valued for who she is and not what she can produce.
 Everyday she inspires us.
-Sylvia is resilient, she is leader, and she represents what mothers in animal agriculture experience.
+Sylvia is resilient, she is a leader, and she represents what mothers in animal agriculture experience.

 Empty Stage_edited.jpg